billycwong19/contact-form-component/README.md

 <img src="./public/contactformscreenshot.png" height='200'>

-### this component will allow someone to fill out the contact form on your portfolio or website and send an emaily directly to you. the email will contain a name, email, and message. for more information visit https://www.emailjs.com.
+### this component will allow someone to fill out the contact form on your portfolio or website and send an email directly to you. the email will contain a name, email, and message. for more information visit https://www.emailjs.com.

 #